Answers to your top 3 colon cancer questions

 Am I at risk for colorectal cancer?

-Everyone is at risk for colorectal cancer.
-However, people with a family history of colorectal cancer and those who have health conditions such as inflammatory bowel disease (IBD), including ulcerative colitis or Crohn’s disease, are at increased risk for colorectal cancer or polyps.
+Colorectal cancer occurs from an abnormal growth in the large intestine.
+The risk of developing this cancer increases with age.
+However, people with a family history of colorectal cancer and those who have certain health conditions, including inflammatory bowel disease (IBD), ulcerative colitis or Crohn’s disease, are at increased risk for colorectal cancer.

 2